sevamoo/SOMPY/README.md

 ### Dependencies:
-SOMPY has the following dependencies (tested only with Python 2.7x):
+SOMPY has the following dependencies:
 - numpy
 - scipy
 - scikit-learn